IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger_property.html.markdown

 Review the argument reference that you can specify for your resource.

-* `default` - (Optional, String) Default option for SINGLE_SELECT property type.
-Only needed for SINGLE_SELECT property type.
+* `default` - (Optional, String) Default option for single_select property type.
+Only needed for single_select property type.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
-* `enum` - (Optional, List) Options for SINGLE_SELECT property type.
-Only needed for SINGLE_SELECT property type.
+* `enum` - (Optional, List) Options for single_select property type.
+Only needed for single_select property type.
   * Constraints: The list items must match regular expression `/^[-0-9a-zA-Z_.]{1,235}$/`.
 * `name` - (Optional, Forces new resource, String) Property name.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,234}$/`.
-* `path` - (Optional, String) A dot notation path for INTEGRATION type properties to select a value from the tool integration.
+* `path` - (Optional, String) A dot notation path for integration type properties to select a value from the tool integration.
 If left blank the full tool integration JSON will be selected.
   * Constraints: The maximum length is `4096` characters.
 The minimum length is `1` character.
 The value must match regular expression `/./`.
 * `pipeline_id` - (Required, Forces new resource, String) The Tekton pipeline ID.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
 * `trigger_id` - (Required, Forces new resource, String) The trigger ID.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[-0-9a-z]+$/`.
 * `type` - (Optional, String) Property type.
-  * Constraints: Allowable values are: `SECURE`, `TEXT`, `INTEGRATION`, `SINGLE_SELECT`, `APPCONFIG`.
+  * Constraints: Allowable values are: `secure`, `text`, `integration`, `single_select`, `appconfig`.
 * `value` - (Optional, String) Property value.
-Can be empty and should be omitted for SINGLE_SELECT property type.
+Can be empty and should be omitted for single_select property type.
   * Constraints: The maximum length is `4096` characters.
 The minimum length is `1` character.
 The value must match regular expression `/./`.

 ## Attribute Reference